 Ans: While configuring IoT devices, administrators/users tend not to change the default or easily guessable password for convenience.
-Also most of the IoT devices have backdoors to access it via root passwords.
+Also, most of IoT devices have backdoors to access them via root passwords.

 Most of the attacks happen because the administrator/user has not changed the default password.

-Attacker easily brute force to guess the correct password of the IoT device if the account lockout mechanism not implemented.
+Attackers easily brute force to guess the correct password of the IoT device if the account lockout mechanism is not implemented.

 Q. What type of issues comes under Insecure Ecosystem Interfaces?

-Ans: Any vulnerable web interface, mobile, cloud interface or API may be the components of insecure ecosystem interfaces.
-Below is the list of issues which may be found under this category:
+Ans: Any vulnerable web interface, mobile, cloud interface, or API may be a component of insecure ecosystem interfaces.
+Below is the list of issues that may be found under this category: